Amino acids are the building blocks of protein. They also help your metabolism and cellular activity.

 For adults, the recommended daily allowance of lysine is 38 milligrams (mg) per kilogram of body weight per day.
 Depending on age, children may need 40 to 62 mg per kilogram of body weight per day.

 Lysine works in the body with other nutrients as a “building block.”
-It helps form muscles with dietary protein and also helps your body better absorb calcium for bone health.
+It helps form muscles with dietary protein and also helps your body better for bone health.

 Given these benefits, it’s natural to wonder what lysine could do for your acne.
 However, there’s no current scientific evidence that people who take lysine have improved acne.